spiwokv/docking4structbioinf/README.md

 coordinates.

 Take structures of known ligands from the articles.
 They could be supplied to you either as individual *mol2* files or a single *mol2* file.
-Place a ligand *mol2* file, receptor *mol2* gile and PLANTS executable to a separate directory.
+Place a ligand *mol2* file and receptor *mol2* file to a separate directory.
 Then copy there a configuration file from PLANTS example session.

 Modify the configuration file: